harshulgandhi/salesfast/Catalog.md

 **Implemented:** NA

-#### [Function 3]: Showing sample feedback results
+#### [Function 3]: Showing sample feedback results:
 After patients submit feedback about medicine's performance, SalesFast will aggregate these submissions and generate a report showing performance of the medicine.

 **Priority:** High

 **Implemented:** NA

-### [Merit 7] Customer Retention and Growth:
+### [Merit 8] Customer Retention and Growth:
 Retaining existing customers is extremely important from a monetary point of view.
 When a physician becomes a prescribing customer for O_Med_1, i.e., his status becomes "Prescribing_O_Med_1", BioPharma needs to make sure that this particular physician is approached timely for new products.
 Also physicians with status "Lost" need to be approached with new medicines in future so that they can be made new customers for BioPharma.

 #### [Function 1]: Customer Retention -
 When a SalesRep changes the status of a physician from "Prospecting" to "Prescribing_X_Med_Y", physician is given a set of credentials for e-detailing.
 Any new medicine released by BioPharma is showcased on this detailing portal.
 Simultaneously, SalesFast sets up an event dependent reminder for SalesRep to contact that physician.
 Event here refers to releasing of a new medicine.

-**Priority:** High
+**Priority:** Medium

 **Implemented:** NA